rrazd/rrazd.github.com/blog/_posts/2013-06-13-DoINeedToKnowProgrammingBefore.markdown

 ---
 layout: linkage
 category: blog
-title: "Computer Eng - Programming Skills Needed?"
+title: "Engineering: Coding Skills?"
 author: Rashna Razdan
+introduction: Advice for Incoming Computer Engineering Students.
 comments: true
+forSort: Academia
 tags:
-- -university-
+- academia
 ---

 <p>If you are going into Computer Engineering I would strongly recommend that you accumulate some experience programming in Java or C#.
 In first year (1A term) there is an <b>Introduction to Programming course (ECE 150)</b> offered by the university.
 However, I found this course to be very unhelpful as a novice programmer at the time.
 This was because it was slightly overwhelming having to learn all the main programming concepts in the span of 4 months along with studying for 4 other engineering courses and adjusting to life at university.
 Going into computer engineering I really had no idea what programming was.
 On the first day of classes I wrote the obligatory Hello World program in C#:</p>